Shavvey/clexer/README.md

 ## Description

-Clexer is an attempt to write a versatile for lexer/tokenizer using the C programming language.
+Clexer is an attempt to write a versatile lexer/tokenizer using the C programming language.
+The project uses a configuration file to define a mapping between different tokens and text content.

-## Acknowledgements
+## Acknowledgments